Corey Seager Player Props: Rangers vs. Orioles

 Corey Seager At The Plate

-- Seager is hitting .343 with seven doubles, four home runs and 11 walks.
+- Seager is batting .333 with seven doubles, four home runs and 11 walks.

+- Seager will look to extend his four-game hitting streak.
+He's batting .200 with one homer over the course of his last outings.

-- Seager has picked up an RBI in 52.6% of his games this year, with more than one RBI in 26.3% of his games.
-He has also driven in three or more runs in two contests.
+- In 10 games this year (50.0%), Seager has picked up an RBI, and in five of those games (25.0%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 52.6% of his games this year, with more than one run scored in 21.1%.
+- He has scored in 10 of 20 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.